arletajedrzejczak/Samples/README.md

 * Babel - version 6.22.1
 * Pug - version 1.0

-## Code Examples
+## Status
-Show examples of usage:
-`put-your-code-here`
+Project is in progress: I've done first step of our plan.
+The webpage works.

 ## To do:
 * Support display on mobile devices
 * Create demo version without necessary autorisation

-## Status
-Project is in progress: I've done first step of our plan.
-The webpage works.

 ## Contact
 Created by Arleta Jędrzejczak - feel free to contact me!